tiprankstipranks

 Changed

-We may be materially and adversely affected by general economic and financial market conditions and other developments in the economies where we operate.
+Our sales and profitability have been and may in the future be materially and adversely affected by general economic and financial market conditions, such as inflation, increased global macroeconomic uncertainty, major currency fluctuations, higher interest rates and financing costs, and other developments in the economies where we operate.

 Capital Markets - Risk 1